Learning How to Overcome Procrastination

 Procrastination: To delay, put off or avoid doing something, especially something requiring immediate attention.
 That is the dictionary definition.

 Many of us procrastinate to some degree.
 That is, we may find ourselves putting off certain tasks which may be difficult or unpleasant even if they have to be done.
-We often get them done at some point, hopefully before it is too late and our efforts are wasted.
+We may get them done at some point, hopefully before it is too late and our efforts wasted.

 Procrastination is not simply a matter of poor time management skills.
 Chronic procrastinators often have several issues that create what sometimes appears to be lazy or uncaring behavior.